Sunday, 10 December 2017

 FEELING UNLOVED

 You are so much worthier than you realise.
-Worthy of being appreciated, valued, respected, wanted, needed, desired and loved.
+Worthy of being appreciated, valued, respected, wanted, desired and loved.
 However, first and foremost, you've got to work towards feeling that way about yourself!

 Love really is for everyone because, it can be found anywhere and has so many levels.
 From the feelings shared between friends, to family, colleagues, or your partner, love is there for the taking and should be celebrated as often as possible but, the celebration starts with you.
 Do you truly love yourself?
 How do you demonstrate that?
 Think about it.

 I love myself - a statement I once never thought I'd be able to say out loud.
 I love who I was because, she is the reason I love everything about (the better) me today.
 I have a lot of self respect; I value myself and have no problem ensuring my happiness is at the top of my list every day.
 If we are not right with ourselves, how can we possibly be right for anyone else?
-I am so proud of all that I have overcome and achieved, I'm grateful for my life; I appreciate all that I have and I love the way I am always so full of gratitude.
+I am so proud of all that I have overcome and achieved.
+I'm grateful for my life; I appreciate all that I have and I love the way I am always so full of gratitude.
 I'm not perfect (show me someone who is) however, I'm a good woman with a kind, nurturing, loving heart for which I thank God.

 I serve my heart before I seek to serve another and that's what I believe self love and being loved is all about.